C. Bruce Tarter

 Curtis Bruce Tarter (born September 26, 1939) is an American theoretical physicist.
-He was the director of the Lawrence Livermore National Laboratory from 1994-2002.
+He was the director of the Lawrence Livermore National Laboratory from 1994 to 2002.
 As director emeritus he recently published the first comprehensive history of the laboratory.

 Early life

 Tarter was born in Louisville, Kentucky, on September 26, 1939.
 He spent the subsequent WW II years with his mother and grandparents in Evanston, Illinois. while his father served in the Army Air Corps in India and China.
 After the war they returned to Louisville where he attended public schools.

 Education

 He graduated from the Massachusetts Institute of Technology with a bachelor's degree in physics in 1961.
 He then went to Cornell University where he received a PhD in theoretical astrophysics.
 His thesis adviser was Ed Salpeter and his thesis research involved both accretion disks and the interaction of X-ray sources and the surrounding environments.

 Early career

 After a brief stint at the Aeronutronic Corporation in Newport Beach, California, he joined the Lawrence Livermore National Laboratory (LLNL) in 1967 where he would spend the remainder of his career.
 At LLNL he did research in astrophysics and in the fusion and nuclear weapons programs.
 In particular he became leader of the group involved with radiative properties of matter at high densities and temperatures and their application to various programs.
 His astrophysical research focused on quasars and X-ray sources, and he collaborated with colleagues at a number of universities and laboratories.